Summary of the General Prologue to Canterbury Tales

 After witnessing the exchange of such stories between the Friar and Summoner, the Host gets exasperated and asks the Clerk to tell a good and lively tale.
 The Clerk tells a story about a strong woman (Griselda) and her quality of patience.

 The story is a complete opposite of what The Wife of Bath told.
 The Merchant jumps in complaining that he got a sweet wife with these qualities.
-The Merchant then proceeds to tell a story about a very young woman who used to cheat on her old husband.
+The Merchant then tells a story about a very young woman who used to cheat on her old husband.

 When the Merchant finishes his tale, the host turns towards the Squire.
 He requests a tale about love and kindness.
-In turn, the Squire starts telling a tale of supernatural beings and events.
+The Squire tells a tale of supernatural beings and events.
 Before he could finish, the Franklin interrupts him.
 He criticizes the Squire on his eloquence and gentility.

 The Host is only interested in getting the stories told and getting the competition done.
 He orders Franklin to tell his story.
-The Franklin story consists of a couple happily married.
+The Franklin story comprises a couple happily married.

 A tale of a young martyr is told by the Prioress then.
-The story is a serious one, and to cheer up the mood again, the Host requests Chaucer to tell a happy story.
-Chaucer starts to tell a story regarding Sir Topas.
+The story is serious, and to cheer up the mood again, the Host requests Chaucer to tell a happy story.
+Chaucer tells a story regarding Sir Topas.
 Because the style of Chaucer’s storytelling includes rhymes, the Host interrupts him and asks him to tell the story in simple style.
 Chaucer settles down with the story of Melibee, which is uninteresting.

 After Chaucer’s telling, the Host expects a joyous tale from the merry Monk.
 However, the Monk narrates some tales in which there are unfortunate events happening to everyone.
-The Host and the Knight call out on the unbearable tales and ask something consisting of joy.
+The Host and the Knight call out on the unbearable tales and ask something comprising joy.
 After the Monk declines to do so, the Host requests a tale from the Nun’s Priest.
-She narrates the story of the Chanticleer – a barnyard rooster, his lady, and a fox.
+She narrates the story of the Chanticleer–a barnyard rooster, his lady, and a fox.
 Then the Second Nun settles with the story of the events that took place in St. Cecilia’s life.

-At this point, there are two men, who come up to the people of pilgrimage, a master, and his servant.
+There are two men, who come up to the people of pilgrimage, a master, and his servant.
 They are welcomed by the host and are asked if they would like to tell any stories.
 The servant says that he has tales full of amusement from his master’s life.
-However, when he starts to narrate them, the master creeps away humiliated.
+However, when he narrates them, the master creeps away humiliated.

 After this, when the pilgrimage is approaching near their destination, the Manciple tells a tale in place of the Cook.
 He first makes fun of the Cook, who is too drunk that he cannot tell a tale.
 Then he narrates the tale of a crow, white coloured who has the abilities to talk and sing.
 Finally, it is time for the last person left, the Parson, to tell a tale.
 The Parson is a truly pious man.
 His tale is actually a sermon and is the longest one.
 After all the tales, “The Canterbury Tales” end with retraction from Chaucer.
 He apologizes for offensive words and parts in all of his works and repents from his sins.